christianlee-pku/faceswap/docs/faq.md

   A: Use the configs under `configs/face_swap/`, keep seeds set, and reuse the same manifest/splits.
 Work dirs keep `config.yaml`/`config.py`, metrics, and checkpoints.

 - **Q: How to benchmark edge FPS?**
-  A: Run `python -m interfaces.cli benchmark-edge ...` with export config/checkpoint; replace placeholder latency with real device run and record in `benchmark.json`.
+  A: Run `bash scripts/benchmark_edge.sh` (config-driven) with export config/checkpoint; replace placeholder latency with real device run and record in `benchmark.json`.

 - **Q: Can I change augmentations/model easily?**
   A: Yes—modify configs to reference registered components; avoid code changes where possible.